robfairh/moltres/problems/mhtgr350/README.md

 	- 1/3 of the full core geometry.
 	- Fuel, coolant, and moderator are an homogeneous mixture.

+* 3D-fullcore-60-homo.geo:
+	- 1/6 of the full core geometry.
+	- Fuel, coolant, and moderator are an homogeneous mixture.

 * 3D-assembly-homo-action.i:
 	- Transient problem.
 	- Defines Nt action instead of kernels.
 	- Fuel, moderator, and coolant are homogenized.

+* 3D-fullcore-60-homo-eig.i
+	- 3D-fullcore-60-homo.msh
+	- Eigenvalue problem

 * 3D-fullcore-120-homo.i
 	- 3D-fullcore-120-homoA.msh